ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 Not only is most of humanity still in the service of the ego, it is considered completely normal despite its pathological tendencies.

-A few enlightened individuals have appeared about 2500 years ago (Budda, Jesus, Laozi).
+A few enlightened individuals have appeared about 2500 years ago (Buddha, Jesus, Lao).
 The basic dysfunction has not really needed to evolve until the time we are presently in.

-Given the amount of collective dysfunction in recent human history with world wars, population, technological and environmental doomsday scenarios.... humans face a stark choice.
+Given the amount of collective dysfunction in recent human history with world wars, population, technological and environmental doomsday scenarios....
+Humans face a stark choice.
 Evolve beyond the ego or die.

 ## Pain Body